Bridgnorth Castle: 17th-21st centuries

 In 1642, King Charles I described Bridgnorth and its castle as "the finest in my domain".
 During the Civil War, Bridgnorth was one of the Midlands' main Royalist strongholds and in 1642 many Royalist troops were garrisoned there.

 The castle was partly slighted in 1645 and in 1646, Cromwell’s Roundheads arrived with orders to take Bridgnorth for the Parliamentarians from the garrison led by Sir Robert Howard.
-Following a three-week siege starting on March 31, 1646, Cromwell was successful and he ordered that the castle be demolished, but before this, they tried a strategy that failed.
-A team of men led by engineer Colonel Lavington dug a 21 meter long tunnel into Castle Hill known as Lavington's Hole to try and blow up the gunpowder stored inside the Church of St. Mary Magdalene but the tunnel was abandoned after the Royalists surrendered to Cromwell.
+Following a three-week siege starting on 31 March 1646, Cromwell was successful and he ordered that the castle be demolished.
+Before this a team of men led by engineer Colonel Lavington dug a 21 meter long tunnel, now known as Lavington's Hole, into Castle Hill to try and blow up the gunpowder stored inside the Church of St. Mary Magdalene.
+The tunnel was abandoned after the Royalists surrendered to Cromwell.
 Lavington's Hole became one of many other holes within Castle Hill now known as the Hermitage Caves, many of which were supposedly dug during the 10th century by the Anglo-Saxon historian Æthelweard, and the tunnels are now no longer accessible to the public due to safety concerns.

 By 1647 little of the structure remained.
 The Parliamentarians left it much as it is today, the stone from the castle being taken and used to repair the town's damaged buildings starting from 1647.
 The royal palace, known as the "King's House" was still maintained as a royal residence until later in the 17th century, after the Civil war ended.

 In 1821, The Hole in The Wall, a public house built against ruins of the castle, was demolished and the postern (northern) bailey gate belonging to the castle was discovered.
 It was planned to be kept standing but later that year, the bailey gate was demolished by being blown up with gunpowder as it heavily obstructed traffic.

 Parts of the great tower still remain, but because of the damage caused during the Civil War, it now leans at an angle of 15 degrees, four times the lean of the leaning tower of Pisa.
 By 1900, the castle was overgrown by moss and it was beginning to go into another state of disrepair, but in 1956, the castle was donated to the town council and the overgrowing shrubbery and moss were cleaned off the ruins.
 In 1945, the ruined barbican was discovered and in 2001, the castle grounds were excavated over three days by archaeological television programme Time Team, clarifying the layout of the castle and the history of its construction.

+After the First World War the town war memorial, topped by the statue of an infantryman by Adrian Jones, was erected in the castle grounds.